PrefectHQ/prefect/docs/cloud/index.md

 ## Service accounts <span class="badge pro"></span> <span class="badge enterprise"></span>

-Service accounts enable you to create a Prefect Cloud API key that is not associated with a user account.
+Service accounts enable you to create Prefect Cloud API keys that are not associated with a user account.
 Service accounts are typically used to configure API access for running workers or executing flow runs on remote infrastructure.
 See the [service accounts](/cloud/users/service-accounts/) documentation for more information about creating and managing service accounts.

 ## Roles and custom permissions <span class="badge pro"> </span><span class="badge enterprise"></span>

-Role-based access control (RBAC) functionality in Prefect Cloud enables you to assign users granular permissions to perform certain activities within an account or a workspace.
+Role-based access controls (RBAC) enable you to assign users a role with permissions to perform certain activities within an account or a workspace.
 See the [role-based access controls (RBAC)](../cloud/users/roles/) documentation for more information about managing user roles in a Prefect Cloud account.

 ## Single Sign-on (SSO) <span class="badge pro"></span> <span class="badge enterprise"></span>

 Prefect Cloud's [Pro and Enterprise plans](https://www.prefect.io/pricing) offer [single sign-on (SSO)](/cloud/users/sso/) authentication integration with your team’s identity provider.
 SSO integration can bet set up with identity providers that support OIDC and SAML.
-SCIM provisioning is also available with Enterprise plans.
+Directory Sync and SCIM provisioning is also available with Enterprise plans.

 ## Audit log <span class="badge pro"></span> <span class="badge enterprise"></span>

-Prefect Cloud's [Pro and Enterprise plans](https://www.prefect.io/pricing) offer [Audit Log](/cloud/users/audit-log/) compliance and transparency tools.
+Prefect Cloud's [Pro and Enterprise plans](https://www.prefect.io/pricing) offer [Audit Logs](/cloud/users/audit-log/) for compliance and security.
-Audit logs provide a chronological record of activities performed by users in your account, allowing you to monitor detailed actions for security and compliance purposes.
+Audit logs provide a chronological record of activities performed by users in an account.

 ## Prefect Cloud REST API

-The [Prefect REST API](/api-ref/rest-api/) is used for communicating data from Prefect clients to Prefect Cloud or a local Prefect server so that orchestration can be performed.
+The [Prefect REST API](/api-ref/rest-api/) is used for communicating data from Prefect clients to Prefect Cloud or a local Prefect server for orchestration and monitoring.
 This API is mainly consumed by Prefect clients like the Prefect Python Client or the Prefect UI.

 !!! note "Prefect Cloud REST API interactive documentation"